Urisprecher/Mitochondrial_activity_data_analysis/README.md

 # <ins>Mitochondrial_activity_data_analysis</ins>
 ## This respiratory contains scripts generated for data analysis steps using mitochondrial activity assessment, including the SEAHORSE assay.
-### 3 scripts are available - Mitochondrial_activity is incoprating OCR_STATS functions to improve SEAHORSE data analysis- it runs on a folder with the initial csv files generated from the SEAHORSE assay ( raw files needs to be organized slightly and normalized to cell count - recommended wiuth CyQuant), the functions performs multiple processing and visualization steps- each one is mentioned during the run, generally- OCR vs time plots are plotted in 3 disticnt versions, bad wells are removed, outlier wells are detected, normalization is applied and final plotting is done to ensure data analysis steps are appropraite.
+### 3 scripts are available - Mitochondrial_activity is an automatic script that allows easy and effective SEAHORSE analysis by incoprating OCR_STATS functions to improve SEAHORSE data analysis- it runs on a folder with the initial csv files generated from the SEAHORSE assay ( raw files needs to be organized slightly and normalized to cell count - recommended with CyQuant) - see file examples above.
 The TMRE and ROS python scripts both are used for analyzing ROS/TMRE imaging data, the scripts take as input a main folder with a file folder in it with txt files - see file examples above.
 ### All output files will be saved in the main folder.
+### SEAHORSE analysis steps include :
+* First, OCR vs time plots are plotted in 3 disticnt versions.
+* User can choose plates for downstream analysis and wells that should be excluded based on the experiment, the function will automatically exclude wells that do not follow the OCR general rules.
+* Next, outlier wells are detected based on entire wells or specific timepoints for each sample.
+* All plates will now be merged and normalization is applied on the data.
+* Several plotting folders are generated - Normalization plots, correlation between features and OCR mean vs sd plots.
+* Final OCR vs time plotting and final data output is generated at the end of the analysis for final conclusions and downstream statistics.
 ### TMRE & ROS analysis steps include :
 * Converting txt files to csv files step - including convertion of txt to csv files, adding PC ( plate condition such as 24, 48 hours of regular/starvation medium or any other noted condtion ) and an option to remove wells that were flagged during the experiment.
 * For combine plate scripts, next step will combine these csv files into one data frame.